ATuray77/flatiron-phase3-cli-project/README.md

 [4] The 'clear_screen' function defined here, handles the clearing of the screen when the cli.py is ran.
 This    function presents a cleared and uncluttered screen for user inputs
 [5] The 'get_car' function is defined and execued here.
 This handles the collects the user's input and retrieval of car information

+## migration
+The migration folder contains the migration history and other critical configuration files that are mofified for the movement of data to and from the database.

 ## car.py
 [1] Builds out the cars table
     - the __repr__ function defines the structure of the output display